cathbl08/CSE-blabla/_sources/ode-autodiff.md

 ### Basic usage

-To calculate gradients, you must first define your independent variables using the Variable helper class.
-Variable<I>(value) initializes the I-th independent variable, setting its partial derivative at index I to 1.0.
+To calculate gradients, you must first define your independent variables using the Variable helper class. $Variable<I>(value)$ initializes the I-th independent variable, setting its partial derivative at index I to 1.0.

 ```cpp
 #include <autodiff.hpp>